failsafe-lib/failsafe/README.md

 #### Event Listeners

-Recurrent supports [event listeners][listeners] that can be notified of various events such as when retries are performed and when invocations complete:
+Recurrent supports [event listeners][listeners] that can be notified of various events such as when retries are performed and when executions complete:

 ```java
 Recurrent.with(retryPolicy)